 4. Making a Referral to MARAC

 Referrals can be made (and are encouraged) by any agency who identifies a victim of domestic abuse as being high risk.
-To make a referral into the MARAC, a Risk Indicator Checklist (RIC) needs to be completed (see Section 5 below).
+To make a referral into the MARAC, a Risk Checklist needs to be completed (see Section 5 below).

-A DASH Risk Identification Checklist will enable a practitioner to determine the level of risk posed to a victim.
+A DASH Risk Checklist will enable the practitioner to determine the level of risk posed to a victim.
 Upon meeting the MARAC threshold for high risk, the local MARAC coordinator / administrator should be contacted regarding making a referral.
 The case will be submitted for the next available MARAC; however in some circumstances, an emergency MARAC meeting may be called.

-5. DASH Risk Assessment
+5. DASH Checklist

 The purpose of the checklist is to give a consistent and simple to use tool to practitioners who work with victims of domestic abuse in order to help them identify those who are at high risk of harm and whose cases should be referred to a MARAC meeting in order to manage the risk.
 The primary audience is front line practitioners working with victims of domestic abuse who are represented at MARAC.
-This will include both domestic abuse specialists, such as independent domestic violence advocates (IDVAs), and generic practitioners such as those working in a primary care health service or housing.
+This will include both domestic abuse specialists, such as independent domestic violence advisors (IDVAs), and generic practitioners such as those working in a primary care health service or housing.
 However, a range of agencies can use the checklist with their clients or service users.

 6. Assessing Risk